nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `sorttask` `[r]` `CRITERION`

-* `r` indicates if the sorted list should have reversed order, for example, if `sorttask priority` sorts the list from the highest priority to the lowest priority then `sorttask r` will sort the list from the lowest to the highest priority instead.
+* `r` indicates if the sorted list should have reversed order, for example, if `sorttask priority` sorts the list from the highest priority to the lowest priority then `sorttask r priority` will sort the list from the lowest to the highest priority instead.

 * `r` is **optional**.